Temu Pallets: Complete Guide for Resellers 2026

 What’s Inside a Temu Return Pallet?

 This is the critical question every prospective buyer should ask — and the answer is more complex than most sellers disclose.
+Unlike wholesale lots where you receive a manifest of precisely what’s included, Temu pallets are typically sold with only broad category descriptions.

 Temu Pallet Product Mix